What is decarbonisation?

 Carbon Border Adjustment Mechanism (CBAM)

-The UK government is currently consulting upon the planned UK CBAM, to be imposed on imports into the UK of certain carbon intensive goods from the following sectors: aluminium; cement; ceramics; fertilisers; glass; hydrogen; and iron & steel, to ensure there is no offshoring of emissions.
+The UK government has now completed their initial consultation on the planned UK CBAM, to be imposed on imports into the UK of certain carbon intensive goods from the following sectors: aluminium; cement; fertilisers; hydrogen; and iron & steel, to ensure there is no offshoring of emissions.

 This is similar to the EU CBAM which on the 1st of October 2023, entered into application in its transitional phase, with the first reporting period for importers ending 31 January 2024.